RTCPM/RightToControl/README.md

 ## What is the RTCPM?

-The Right-To-Control Public Manifesto is a GPL-like public writeup to be used as a base for a posible extended Right-To-Repair law in the United States and all over the world.
+The Right-To-Control Public Manifesto is a GPL-like public writeup to be used as a base for a possible extended Right-To-Repair law in the United States and all over the world.
 However, it's more than Right-To-Repair, since it also stands for even more freedom for consumers and device owners.

 ## Why?